-As change practitioners we often feel that we create the success behind the scene.
+As change practitioners, we often feel that we create success behind the scenes.
 We design great change experiences, and if all goes well, then people won’t notice it.
-By this, I mean that if the impacted person has a smooth experience, and that there are no negative incidents or frustrations, then he/she won’t notice the change curve that had just occurred.
-I often hear this ‘gutfeel’ from change practitioners.
+By this, I mean that if the impacted person has a smooth experience, and there are no negative incidents or frustrations, then he/she won’t notice the change curve that had just occurred.
 However, there is more to this.

-For example, you are implementing a new system and you are hearing that the last system implementation did not go smoothly.
+For example, you are implementing a new system, and you hear that the last system implementation did not go smoothly.
 You conduct a series of interviews with key stakeholders to understand what happened.
-What you found that was there was insufficient drivership from leaders.
-There were adequate communication and training as a part of the rollout.
-However, the change was not sufficiently reinforced by middle managers and therefore after the first 2 months where there was good traction, things slowly faded away.
+What you found was that there was insufficient drivership from leaders.
+There was adequate communication and training as a part of the rollout.
+However, the change was not sufficiently reinforced by middle managers, and therefore after the first 2 months where there was good traction, things slowly faded away.
 Users started to not use the new system.

 In your analysis of the overall system, elements included: